holmesal/react-native-ios-notification-actions/README.md

 # TODO / help wanted
 * implement [action parameters](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIMutableUserNotificationAction_class/index.html#//apple_ref/occ/instp/UIMutableUserNotificationAction/parameters)
 * PR react-native to allow "category" key in local notification payloads (and maybe other keys as well)
-* Can we just use a string value for local notifications, or do we have to use the actual string variable as [suggested here](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIMutableUserNotificationCategory_class/index.html#//apple_ref/occ/instm/UIMutableUserNotificationCategory/identifier)?

 # More info
 [Nice overview of interactive notifications](https://nrj.io/simple-interactive-notifications-in-ios-8/)